 Audio on the other hand has a simpler story.
 Audio streams typically contain less amount of data compared to video streams.

-and telephony before the digital age, is the standard that is most
+telephony before the digital age, is the standard that is most widely used.

 However, (L)PCM is uncompressed, so the size of data is considered large and uneconomic when being transported over network or physical media.

 MP3 took over the world with its compact file size while maintaining reasonable audio fidelity in the internet boom of the 1990s and 2000s.
 Unfortunately, it was soon associated with music copyright infringement.

 FLAC (Free Lossless Audio Codec), popular among enthusiasts, can compress audio losslessly.
 YouTube uses Opus on the platform to reduce the bitrate using lossy compression and maintain a certain level of audio quality.